hxf31891/react-use-mouse-position/README.md

 </div>

 # useMousePosition - a custom React hook
-- A lightweight (1.7 kB) package to easily track mouse position in React.js
+- A lightweight (508 B) package to easily track mouse position in React.js
 - Very useful for tinder style cards and other dragable elements

 ## Install